ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

  * Add the `token` case.
   * Remember this case has an associated `URL` value.
 When the `token` case of the `GitHubRequestType` is used, the URL containing the temporary code is passed in.
 You should use the associated value to extract the temporary code from the URL that's passed in.
 You can capture the associated value in the case declaration like this: `case .token(url: let url)`.
- * Declare a string constant called `code` where the value is the return of a `URL` extension in the `Extensions` file called `getQueryItemValue(named:)`. temporary code from the URL (`token` case associated value).
-To get the code, use the `URL` extension in the `Extensions` file, `getQueryItemValue(named:)` a utility function so that when you pass in `"code"` as the `named:` argument, the function will find the query item for the key `"code"` using `URLComponents`.
+ * Declare a string constant called `code` where the value is the return of a `URL` extension in the `Extensions` file called `getQueryItemValue(named:)`.
+To get the code from the URL, pass in `"code"` as the `named:` argument, the function will find the query item for the key `"code"` using `URLComponents`.
 The function returns the code as an optional string.
  * Declare a constant called `parameters` where the value is the return of the `buildParams(with:)` function.
-The extracted code variable you just created needs to be added to a dictionary of parameters.
+The `code` constant you just created needs to be added to a dictionary of parameters.
 Remember that you updated the `buildParams(with:)` function in the previous step.
-The next step is to call this function and pass in the code string in order to build a completed parameters dictionary for the request.
+Use this function to pass in the code string in order to build a completed parameters dictionary for the request.
- * Declare a
+ * Create a `URLRequest` called `request` and update the `.httpMethod` string property of the request using the type argument (Use the previous cases as a reference).
+ * Use the `addValue(_:forHTTPHeaderField:)` function on `URLRequest` to add the two following values to the header:
+  * `"application/json"` for header field, `"Accept"`.
+    * Included to indicate to GitHub how the response should be formatted.
+  * `"application/json"` for header field, `"Content-Type"`.
+    * Included to indicate to GitHub how the parameters are formatted in the request.
+ * Use the `.httpBody` data property of `URLRequest` to add your `parameters` dictionary.
+  * The current format of `parameters` needs to be serialized using `JSONSerialization` before it's applied as the value to `.httpBody`.
+Use the class function on `JSONSerialization` called `data(withJSONObject:options:)` where the object is `parameters` and the options are an empty array.
+ * After applying the serialized parameters to `.httpBody` return the `request`. `return nil` if the serialization fails.

 At the end of the last lab you received a temporary code back from GitHub.
 You are going to use that code to make a request to GitHub for the access token.